zio/zio/docs/reference/service-pattern/index.md

 }
 ```

-### 2. Service Implementation

-We implement these services by using classes:
+2. **Service Implementation**— We implement these services by using classes:

 ```scala mdoc:silent:nest
 class FooServiceImpl extends FooService {